huggingface/transformers/docs/source/add_new_model.md

 Next, regarding the debugging strategy, there are generally from which to choose from:

 	- Decompose the original model into many small testable components and run a forward pass on each of those for verification
-	- Decompose the original model only into the original *tokenizer* and the original *model*, run a forward pass on those and use intermediate print statements or breakpoints for verification
+	- Decompose the original model only into the original *tokenizer* and the original *model*, run a forward pass on those, and use intermediate print statements or breakpoints for verification

 Again, it is up to you which strategy to choose.
 Often, one or the other is advantageous depending on the original code base.